Table of Contents

 Best for: Teams running Kubernetes in production that want to decouple test execution from CI/CD pipelines.

-The core difference from Jenkins: Testkube treats testing as its own concern, separate from CI/CD.
-It is not a Jenkins replacement.
-Jenkins (or whatever CI/CD tool you use) still handles builds and deployments.
+Testkube treats testing as its own concern.
+Jenkins (or whatever CI/CD tool you use) keeps handling builds and deployments.
 Testkube handles test execution, parallelization, reporting, and artifact collection.
 The two connect through triggers and webhooks, but neither depends on the other.
 Most teams that adopt Testkube keep their CI/CD tool and add Testkube as the testing layer.

 Why Testkube over Jenkins for testing

 Kubernetes-native execution that scales with your infrastructure.
 Jenkins was built for VM-based workload management.
-Scaling requires careful capacity planning and manual agent provisioning.
-Testkube runs your tests as first-class Kubernetes workloads, taking full advantage of horizontal scaling and growing naturally alongside your applications without additional infrastructure overhead.
+Scaling requires capacity planning and manual agent provisioning.
+Testkube runs tests as first-class Kubernetes workloads, taking full advantage of horizontal scaling and growing alongside your applications.

 Vendor-agnostic testing for any framework.
-At scale, you need to run everything from UI and API tests to load, security, backend, microservices, and cloud integration tests.
-Testkube is vendor-agnostic: Playwright, Cypress, Selenium, Postman, JMeter, k6, pytest, custom scripts.
-As long as it can be containerized, Testkube runs it inside your existing infrastructure as Kubernetes jobs.
+Testkube runs Playwright, Cypress, Selenium, Postman, JMeter, k6, pytest, and custom scripts.
+As long as it can be containerized, Testkube executes it inside your infrastructure.

 Built-in observability and faster debugging.
-Jenkins buries test results within individual builds, offering no high-level overview and making cross-pipeline test navigation difficult.
-Results can also be deleted quickly.
-Testkube maintains complete, searchable execution records with real-time logs, artifacts, pod events, and AI-assisted debugging, giving teams both a unified view of testing activities and faster troubleshooting.
+Jenkins buries test results within individual builds and offers no high-level overview.
+Results can be deleted quickly.
+Testkube maintains complete, searchable execution records with real-time logs, artifacts, pod events, and AI-assisted debugging.

 Designed for DevOps and GitOps workflows.
-Commit-based triggers, Git-based workflow definitions, ephemeral test environments, and multi-cluster deployments all work seamlessly.
-Tests can be triggered by CI (Jenkins), CD (Argo CD or Flux), on a schedule, manually, based on Kubernetes events, or through AI agent workflows via MCP Server and the Testkube API.
+Commit-based triggers, Git-based workflow definitions, ephemeral test environments, and multi-cluster deployments work out of the box.
+Tests can be triggered by CI (Jenkins), CD (Argo CD or Flux), on a schedule, manually, by Kubernetes events, or through AI agent workflows via MCP Server and the Testkube API.

 Centralized results across the entire team.
-Results, logs, and artifacts are centralized in a single dashboard that everyone on the team can access, including QA, product, and engineering.
-DocNetwork reported that this visibility alone saved them 30 DevOps hours per week because they no longer needed weekly deployment coordination meetings.
+Results, logs, and artifacts are centralized in a single dashboard that QA, product, and engineering can all access.
+DocNetwork reported this visibility alone saved them 30 DevOps hours per week by eliminating weekly deployment coordination meetings.

 Testkube vs Jenkins: Platform architecture